-LEAD SERVICE LINE REPLACEMENT
+LEAD SERVICE LINE REPLACEMENT PROGRAM

 Funding of lead service line projects will be in ranked order, with those systems receiving the loan rates of 50% principal forgiveness, 50% I-Bank Market Rate financing to replace lead lines in communities serving customers whose median household incomes are less than the State median household income.
-The principal forgiveness is capped at \$1M, \$5M, \$20M per applicant/year (\$2M, \$10M, or \$40M in total project costs) based on the number of known lead service lines (<1,000; 1,000 to 5,000; or >5000).
+The principal forgiveness is capped (\$1M, \$5M, \$10M) per applicant/year based on the number of known lead service lines (>5000; 1,000 to 5,000; or <1,000).
 All other systems will receive the base rate, affordability rate, or Nano financing.

-SMALL SYSTEM LEAD REMEDIATION
+SMALL SYSTEM LEAD ABATEMENT

 Small systems serving ≤1,000 will receive loan rates of 90% principal forgiveness, 10% I-Bank Market Rate financing in communities serving customers whose MHI is less than the State MHI.
-Principal forgiveness will be capped at \$1M per water system/ per year.
+Projects will be capped at \$1M per applicant.